menghaoyu2002/HoloTube/README.md

  <img src="https://i.imgur.com/yzphKen.png" alt="following_image" width="32%"/>
 </div>

+## Download
+Head to the [Releases](https://github.com/menghaoyu2002/HoloTube/releases) page and download the most recent release.
+Run the apk file on your phone.

 ## Motivation

 The current Youtube live stream player has one major flaw.
 As of 6/2/2021, when the chat is turned on while in landscape mode it covers most of the screen.
 This can be seen in the following screenshots.